emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 **How to know which region/province/commune has identified the system?**

-By looking on the site at www.covid19italia.help/issues/ (for example https://www.europehelp.info/issues/748/) if the report has a position already entered, the values ‘Provincia’ and ‘Region’ are those recognized based on geographical data. **In this case, if there are errors, it would be more useful to fix the position**.
+By looking on the site, if the report has a position already entered, the values ‘Provincia’ and ‘Region’ are those recognized based on geographical data. **In this case, if there are errors, it would be more useful to fix the position**.

 There may be reports that have a region or province or municipality of reference, but for which it makes no sense to enter a pair of coordinates.
 In order for these reports to be listed on the page by region or province anyway, you can enter a field in the data of type